RiceCode/Flask_Website/README.md

 # Web Programming with Python and JavaScript Project 1
 <br>
-A book review websdite written with the flask framework.
+A book review website written with the flask framework.
 This site allows site members to login in, search for a specific book, and write a review.
 More advanced users can use the API to gather information about a specific book.
 <br>
 <br>
 books.csv - A csv file with book information (isbn, title, author, year).
 This csv file will be imported into SQL table named "books". <br>